Kaden5480/poy-fast-reset/Guide.md

 Restoring a state will restore the state you saved with `F4`.

 This is all you should really need to know to take advantage of this mod.
-But if you want to learn more of the advanced features, continue reading the next section.
+If you want to learn more of the advanced features, refer to [Advanced Usage](#advanced-usage).

 # Audio Cues
 Fast Reset has 3 audio cues currently.